AvaTax SDK JRE

 How to enable logging in SDK

-• Client would need to implement the slf4j provider (or binding) on their end like Log4J, Logback etc to enable logging.
+• The client would need to implement the SLF4J provider (or binding) on their end like Log4j, Logback, and so on to enable logging.

-• All the attributes which are part of log message are in LogObject.java
+• All the attributes which are part of log messages are in LogObject.java

-• To enable or disable logging of request and response object, there is a boolean variable shouldLogRequestAndResponse in AvataxConstants.
-Default is set to FALSE
+• To enable or disable logging of request and response objects, there is a boolean variable shouldLogRequestAndResponse in AvataxConstants.
+The default is set to FALSE.

-• Output of logging is in JSON format.
+• The output of logging is in JSON format.

-Following example shows how logging could be enabled on client side using Log4J.
+The following example shows how logging could be enabled on client side using Log4j.

 // build.sbt